Test-Taker Resources - Registration, Fees, and Retesting Information

 In the case of disruptive verbal and/or physical abuse, the test-taker may be asked to leave the testing session.

-A decision and directions regarding the test-taker’s ability to access a testing center and continue testing will be conveyed by the State GED Testing Administrator to the Chief Examiner at the testing center where the incident occurred.
+A decision and directions regarding the test-taker’s ability to access a testing center and continue testing will be conveyed by the State GED® Testing Administrator to the Lead Proctor at the testing center where the incident occurred.

-GED Testing Test-takers are encouraged to seek appropriate accommodations.
+GED® Test test-takers are encouraged to seek appropriate accommodations.
 Accommodations may be provided based on diagnoses of learning disabilities, physical, emotional or other disabilities.
-Proper documentation from a licensed diagnostician is required and must be submitted to the GED Testing State Administrator for consideration.
-Processing of accommodations requests may take up to 30 days.
+Visit GED Testing Services Accommodations for further information and forms.
+Processing accommodations requests take time.
 Plan accordingly to avoid testing delays.

-- Persons requiring higher GED Tests scores for admission to a specific post-secondary institution may seek permission to retake the GED Tests by obtaining permission from the State GED Testing Administrator.
+- Persons requiring higher GED® Test scores for admission to a specific post-secondary institution may retake the GED® Test.

-- Persons from foreign countries requiring proof of academic skills or competency for employment, post-secondary of military entrance purposes, etc., but have insufficient or unaccepted proof of such from the country of origin, may take the GED Tests by contacting the State GED Testing Administrator.
+- Persons from foreign countries requiring proof of academic skills or competency for employment, post-secondary of military entrance purposes, etc., but have insufficient or unaccepted proof of such from the country of origin, may take the GED® Test.

-- Persons, whose permanent high school records have been lost or destroyed as the result of a school closure or a disaster such as war, fire, flood, earthquake, tornado, or hurricane, may seek permission to take the GED Tests by contacting the GED Testing State Administrator.
+- Persons, whose permanent high school records have been lost or destroyed as the result of a school closure or a disaster such as war, fire, flood, earthquake, tornado, or hurricane, should contact the GED® Testing State Administrator for further direction.